 Cincinnatus: Hou sighs in relief when he finally lets himself be convinced that he should rule the kingdom until the next king is chosen.

-Bratty Half-Pint: Even with her competence, she's still a young girl at heart and sometimes exhibits rather childish behavior, like kicking off her shoes while discussing things with Kyouki.
+Bratty Half-Pint: Even with her competence, she's still a young girl at heart and sometimes exhibits rather childish behavior, like kicking off her Nice Shoes while discussing things with Kyouki.

-The Ojou: As the daughter of the richest merchant in Kyou, Shushou was this before becoming empress.
+The Ojou: As the daughter of the richest merchant in Kyou, Shushou was this before becoming queen.

 Shadow Archetype: To King Chuutatsu.
 Like him, Shushou is a proud and stern monarch with a strong lawful bent.
 However she tempers those traits with wisdom, insight and mercy.
-She is the first ruler that Shoukei meets after leaving Hou, showing the erstwhile princess that her Knight Templar father was not wrong in his ideals but rather his execution (no pun intended).
-She is also a living example of what Shoukei could have accomplished at thirteen if she was not a spoiled, pampered princess.
+She is the first ruler that Shoukei meets after leaving Hou, showing the erstwhile princess that her Knight Templar father was not necessarily wrong in his ideals, but rather his execution (no pun intended).
+She is also a living example of what Shoukei could have accomplished at thirteen had she not been a Spoiled Brat.

 Really 700 Years Old: Despite looking thirteen, she is over a hundred years old – rulers stop aging once they're chosen, and Shushou was a thirteen-year-old girl when she became one.

 Tsundere: A Type A, due to her child-like mood swings.
 In the novels, at one moment she dumps hot soup on her maid for questioning her repeatedly, then begs for her forgiveness and lets her borrow one of her own dresses to make up for it.